 The thing I love about kids is that most are so resilient and willing to change.
 If you talk to them about things, they are very likely to jump on board to make your home a better place.

 What If You Have a Chronic Offender?

 You may be thinking, “You haven’t met my child!”
 Some children really are “chronic offenders” when it comes to interrupting.
 But it isn’t hopeless!
 Even if your kids have done this for years, you can still implement some things to help stop interrupting.

 A reader wrote me a few weeks ago and asked what I might suggest for her 12-year-old son who is a chronic interrupter.
 Bear in mind, this child is 12.
 I probably wouldn’t offer the same advice to someone with a 6-year-old.
 In fact, I would say to follow the simple steps above and keep being consistent.
 But at 12, the issue is much larger, and his cooperation will play into this.
 Here is the suggestion I gave her:

-So now it’s your turn.
+So, now it’s your turn.
 Have you tried this trick?
-What suggestions do you have?
+What suggestions do you have to stop interrupting?

 Get more tips here —→ How to help kids obey

 You may be dealing with a child who not only won’t stop interrupting but also struggles to obey in many or all things you ask.
 It’s both normal and human to rebel.
 But there are some things we as parents can do to help teach kids the importance of obedience.
 I’ve written a Bible study called Obey that will lead your kids to discover the “why” and the “how” behind obedience.
 Click the image below to check it out!